jwbensley/EXFO-Headers/README.md

 tester's internal clock.

 The unit is the Tx period of a single byte in old STM-1 aggregates:
-(1 second / 155,520,000 bps) * 8 == one byte every 51.44ns
+(1 second / 155,520,000 bps) * 8 == one byte every 51.44 ns

-The diff between two consecutive timestamps, is the delay in transmission between each frame, measure in the number of STM-1 byte intervals.
+The diff between two consecutive timestamps, is the delay in transmission between each frame, measured by the number of STM-1 byte intervals.

 Example 4-byte timestamp values, from 4 consecutive frames:
 0xD7 93 A2 0E == 3616776718